York Street station (IND Sixth Avenue Line): Proposed southern exit

-There were proposals for a mezzanine at the station's south end, with an unbuilt entrance leading to the intersection of High Street and Jay Street.
-The lack of an entrance created dangerous conditions.
+In the original design of the station, a mezzanine was proposed at the station's south end, with an unbuilt entrance leading to the intersection of High Street and Jay Street.
+The lack of a second entrance created dangerous conditions.
 For example, when the northern exit was obscured by smoke during a fire in 2003, several commuters were hospitalized because they were mistakenly diverted to the south end of the platform.
-In 2016, Delson or Sherman Architects (now operating as Studio Delson and Sherman Architects) proposed a new accessible entrance at the south end of the York Street station.
+In 2016, Delson or Sherman Architects (now independently operating as Sherman Architects and Studio Delson) proposed a new accessible entrance at the south end of the York Street station.

-The MTA started conducting a feasibility study for a new entrance in 2021, following complaints from local residents and politicians who said the single entrance posed a safety hazard.
+The MTA completed a feasibility study for a new entrance in 2022, following complaints from local residents and politicians who said the single entrance posed a safety hazard.
 The study found that both options for a new southern entrance would be prohibitively expensive because of the complex infrastructure around the site.
-A full stair and elevator entrance would cost $420–450 million, while an entrance containing only elevators would cost $230–260 million.
+A full stair and elevator entrance would cost $420–450 million, while an entrance containing only an elevator would cost $230–260 million.
 In both cases, a new mezzanine would need to be constructed.
 At the time, the MTA was expected to receive $7 million for station improvements from the developer of a nearby building.